cube-drone/rt0/players-guide/src/gm/npc/xoxi.md

 can crawl back up those links and overtake them, as well.
 With the combined psychic power of all 26 True Horrors, Judgement can bring about the End.

+## What Do They Seem Like They Want?

+* To serve the goals of Paradise Lua.
+* To eventually expand the Moon's program to Lua2 and Lua3 colonies.
+(Names Pending)

+## What Do They Actually Want?

+To bring about the end of all things in service to Judgement.
+(To free themselves of their servitude to Judgement)

+## How Will They Go About It?

+* By pretending to be helpful!
+* By bringing small groups of exceptional strangers to the Moon in order to fish for links to Major Arcana that they have not managed to attract to Paradise Lua yet.
+* By bringing out the worst in the Players to try and let their Corruption flower.
+* By finding or creating a host for the terrifyingly powerful Judgement.
+* By awakening The World.